 3.5.4 Psychosocial approaches: Intensive cognitive behavioural therapy and functional restoration programmes

-Three studies looked at what could be considered intensive rehabilitation programmes, with functional restoration and CBT components.
+Three studies looked at what could be considered intensive useful advice for rehab programmes, with functional restoration and CBT components.
 Pfingsten and Hilderbrandt (2001) reported on the results of the functional restoration programme which they trialled over 10 years with 762 CLBP patients, from 1990 to 2000.
 This was lowest quality study of those identified, with no randomisation, blinding and no explanation of drop outs.
 Nonetheless, studies such as this provide inform us of methods utilised with this patient group.
 As expected patients who were off work had increased psychosocial and pain symptoms compared with working patients.
 Their programme consisted of a 3 week pre-programme of education, stretching and bodyweight exercises followed by an intensive 7 hours a day outpatient programme for 5 weeks.
 This involved aerobic, functional strength and endurance exercises, back school education, cognitive behavioural group therapy, relaxation training and vocational counselling.
 The programme reduced Numerical Rating Scale, Pain Disability Index, Allgemiene Depressionsskala (amount of depression), psychological distress (Fear Avoidance Beliefs Questionnaire) and healthcare utilisation.
 Furthermore work capability significantly improved.
 However, when they modified it to remove the work hardening component there were no such improvements.
 These results remained stable at 12-month follow up.

 Two studies with a low risk of bias using intensive psychosocial based physiotherapy interventions were identified (Alaranta et al. 1994 and Lee et al. 2013).
 Alaranta et al. (1994) looked at a combined psychosocial activation and physical intervention in CLBP compared with an inpatient rehabilitation programme in 152 patients, with a control group of 141.
 All patients had been referred to receive inpatient rehabilitation in Finland.
 Subjects were stratified according to sex and age and randomised to either group.
 Both interventions started 3-weeks after assessment and lasted 3-weeks.
 The intervention group received 37-hours of guided self-controlled physical exercises, without passive physical therapy and 5 hours of discussion groups a week, and individual consultations for work problems.
 The programme included a range of cardiovascular activities and games, strength and endurance training based off the patients 1 repetition maximum, stretching, relaxation and cognitive-behavioural disability management groups.
 This group did not receive any passive physiotherapy.
 The inpatient therapy involved a large amount of passive therapy as well as back education, pool exercises, indoor and outdoor activities.
 The authors considered this programme to be 40-50% of the intensity of the intervention group.
 The other study (Lee et al. 2013) directly assessed psychosocial treatment in CLBP patients aged 18-55, with Orebro Musculoskeletal Pain Questionnaire scores of 106-145 indicating moderate psychosocial risk factors.
 Patients were randomised to either an integrated work rehabilitation group or the conventional treatment group.
 Physiotherapists in this study had postgraduate qualifications and had received training in the cognitive behavioural approach.
 Patients received individual treatment for up to 3 months.
 Conventional treatment typically involved a combination of electrophysical agents, lumbar traction, manual therapy, and exercise therapy.
 Dictated by the patients’ symptoms at presentation and on their response to treatment.
 The cognitive behavioural approach group received an individualised graded activity programme, pacing techniques, work conditioning, return-to-work goal setting, self-management strategies, job analysis, and ergonomic advice.
 The aim was to improve their physical and functional capabilities with thorough attention to return to work.
 The researchers took the step of calling patients who missed an appointment to remind of them of their next appointment.
 Patients were discharged when they were able to return to work, had a subjective improvement of 70% or greater or they reached a plateau.